incheif/Youtube_Comment_Analyser/README.md

-Here's a README template for your project with sections for screenshots:

----

 # YouTube Comment Sentiment Analysis

 This project is a Flask-based web application that allows users to analyze the sentiment of comments from a YouTube video.
 By providing the URL of a YouTube video, the application will extract comments, preprocess them, and use a trained machine learning model to determine the sentiment of the comments.
 The results include the average sentiment, as well as the number of positive and negative comments.